A Grammar of Machine Learning Workflows: Rejecting Data Leakage at Call Time: A Motivating Example

+\texttt{split} creates a Partition (train, valid, test, and dev) with provenance tracked by content hash. \texttt{fit} accepts only data registered by \texttt{split}; anything else is rejected before training begins. \texttt{evaluate} checks the model against validation data and returns Metrics: repeatable, cheap, safe for iteration.
+This is the \emph{iterate zone}: the practitioner re-fits and evaluates as many times as needed.

-Each line produces a typed output that constrains what the next line can accept. \texttt{split} creates a Partition with provenance-tracked train, valid, test, and dev folds. \texttt{cv} creates \(k\)-fold rotations within dev. \texttt{fit} accepts the CVResult and returns a Model with cross-validated scores on \texttt{.scores\_}; model comparison happens here, on the CV folds, not on test.
-The final model is fit on \texttt{s.dev} (train + valid combined) to use all available non-test data. \texttt{assess} requires test-tagged data from a holdout that has not been previously assessed; a second call on the same holdout --- whether the same model or a different one --- fails the guard.
-The dangerous pattern in the sklearn version (scoring multiple models on the test set and picking the winner) is rejected: the first \texttt{assess} call marks the test holdout as spent in the provenance registry.
-Preparation happens inside \texttt{fit}, per fold, by default.
-Data that was never registered by \texttt{split} is rejected at \texttt{fit}'s entry point: the provenance guard blocks it at call time, not after the fact.
+Only the final model proceeds to \texttt{assess}.
+It is fit on \texttt{s.dev} (train + valid combined) to use all available non-test data. \texttt{assess} returns Evidence: terminal, sealed, irreversible.
+A second call on the same holdout fails the guard.
+The methodologically incorrect pattern in the sklearn version is now structurally rejected: the first \texttt{assess} marks the holdout as spent in the provenance registry, and no amount of cloning, serializing, or restarting recovers it within the session.

 The canonical sklearn leakage example, normalizing before splitting (Class I), is structurally visible but empirically negligible (\(d_z \approx 0\)).
-The grammar prevents it too (unregistered data is rejected by \texttt{fit}), but the core contribution addresses the patterns a \texttt{Pipeline} does not: repeated test-set assessment (\(d_z = 0.93\)) and training on evaluation data (\(d_z = 0.53\)--\(1.11\)).
+The grammar prevents it too (unregistered data is rejected by \texttt{fit}), but the core contribution addresses the patterns a \texttt{Pipeline} does not: repeated test-set assessment (\(d_z\) = 0.929, \(\Delta\)AUC = +0.040) and training on evaluation data (\(d_z\) = 0.372--1.112, \(\Delta\)AUC = +0.004--0.024).